alxp/xpath_field/README.txt

 INSTALLATION

-This module depends on XML field, if that is installed then simply enable XPath Field.
+This module depends on XML Field (https://drupal.org/project/xml_field), if that is installed then simply enable XPath Field.

 Setting up fields